fdilke/bewl/notes/for-sussex.md

 - epi-mono factorizations

 These work in any topos and for me, are a major proof-of-concept validation for Bewl.

 ---

 ## Performance

 Better than you'd think, although there are no grounds for complacency.
+Simple calculations with small sets and monoid actions are fast.

 I have largely managed to write code that is clean, efficient and DSL-compliant, thanks to the caching of